manjunathc/udacity-driveless-car-program/p10-CarND-MPC-Project/README.md

 ![alt text][image2]

 Kinematic Model is used for its simplicity.
-The Model setup is depicted in the below diagram.

-![alt text][image1]

 * Setup everything for Model Predictive Controller
 	* Define the duration of trajectory T by choosing N and dt.